Baby dies in Bali after US woman allegedly threw it from car

 Villagers found the infant with severe injuries about a kilometer (less than a mile) from where Stasio leapt out of the vehicle.
 The baby died about seven hours later at the same hospital, Bali Mandara, where Stasio is being treated.

 Wiarajaya said the woman, who was born in California, traveled to Bali with her parents in July.
-The parents stayed in Bali for about 10 days and Stasio gave birth on the island in September after her parents had left the island.
+The parents stayed in Bali for about 10 days and Stasio gave birth on the island in September after her parents had left Indonesia.

 "She refused to answer when they (the parents) asked about her baby's father," Wiarajaya said, quoting information from the driver and tour guide who accompanied the family since they arrived.